 A: No. Participation is entirely voluntary.
 People may participate quietly, visibly, or not at all.Q: Who is organizing Pinned for Transparency?

-A: This is a grass roots effort by a Mom in California that is concerned about what is happening in America.
-There are no leaders, no membership lists, and no required activities.
+A: This is a grassroots effort by a concerned citizen in California.
+There is no formal leadership, membership, or funding.
 Anyone may participate independently.Q: Can this be used for other causes or messages?

-A: No. Pinned for Transparency is intentionally limited in scope to maintain clarity and avoid confusion.
-Other causes should use their own symbols and spaces.Q: What should I say if someone asks why I’m wearing a safety pin?
+A: Pinned for Transparency is intentionally limited in scope to call for transparency and independent investigation.Q: What should I say if someone asks why I’m wearing a safety pin?

 A: A simple response is enough:

-“It's Pinned for Transparency — a peaceful call for transparency, and independent investigation into ICE training, procedures, and detention facilities.”Q: Who is funding Pinned for Transparency?
+“It's Pinned for Transparency — a peaceful call for transparency, and independent investigation into ICE policies and procedures.”Q: Who is funding Pinned for Transparency?

 A: Pinned for Transparency has no funding, no financial backers, and no organizational budget.
 There is no treasury, no sponsorships, no paid leadership, and no donations.
 The expression is entirely decentralized and voluntary, driven by individuals who choose to participate on their own.
 No money is collected, no fundraising is done, and no expenses are paid on behalf of any entity.
 This ensures the movement stays noncommercial, nonpartisan, and free from the influence of donors or special interests.Q: What or who is Pinned for Transparency calling to be investigated?

 A: Pinned for Transparency is calling congress to require an independent investigation into ICE training, detainment procedures, due process and detention facility conditions.
 This includes reviewing how ICE enforcement actions were conducted, how force was used, how evidence was handled, and how information was communicated to the public.
-The focus is on process, accountability, and transparency—ensuring that actions followed the law, due process was respected, and facts were accurately reported.
+The focus is on process, accountability, and transparency—training, detention conditions, and due process compliance, reporting transparency.
 Pinned for Transparency does not presume wrongdoing or assign blame; it asks that appropriate oversight bodies review these matters independently.